nadouani/playframework2-elasticsearch/README.md

-Plugin that integrates Elasticsearch client in your PlayFramework app.
+Plugin that integrates Elasticsearch clients into your PlayFramework app.

 ## Install

-Clone this repository and add it to the local repository
+Clone this plugin and add it to the local repository

 ~~~ sh
 $ git clone https://github.com/eduardofcbg/play-es.git